Æ

 The Context

 The Edmonton symptom assessment system (ESAS) scale or the revised version (ESAS-r) is recommended in the Ontario Palliative Care Program.
 It has 10 items and could be completed in approximately 5 minutes.
 However, the completion rate reduced with advanced disease, less than 50% by critically ill patients and less than 5% by those close to death.
 There are two formats, paper-based and web-based, and the web-based format is typically administered through a touch-screen kiosk or the internet.
-The revised version is used in palliative care at Bruyère Continuing Care (BCC).
+The revised version is used in palliative care at Bruyère Health (BCC).
 Its implementation in Ontario has been unsatisfactory and some reasons are: (i) it is burdensome and time-consuming; (ii) its results did not change the course of treatment.
 The Bruyère Palliative Care team is interested in the evidence on the effects of ESAS/ESAS-r on patient care and satisfaction as well as effective implementation strategies and benchmarking schedule to improve its use in monitoring symptom change in palliative care patients.

 Objectives